dy/piezo/docs/r&d.md

   ?
 Can we detect size in advance somehow?
   ?
 We can reserve memory slot for dynamic ops and perform various stuff there
-    * we may need it anyways for memory swiggling ops
+    * we may need it anyways for memory swiggling ops ?
+Alternatively we can create large-dynamic slot for the time of creation, then dispose unused after init

 ## [ ] Import into function scope?